Are you still there? This reservation session will expire and you'll be taken back to the homepage in

 These are the most common questions that most tourists ask before planning a trip to Armenia.

 It is one of the most beautiful and unique countries in the greater Middle East.
-Armenia is known for its beautiful landscape, its cuisine, culture and history.
+Armenia is known for its beautiful landscapes, its cuisine, culture and history.
 Since Armenia was the first country to officially adopt Christianity, you can find some of the world’s oldest churches and monasteries located in the extremely beautiful natural settings.

 Regarding safety, Armenia is one of the safest countries in the world with very low crime level.
 Especially in summer, you can find a lot of locals and tourists walking on the street till midnight.
 The locals are quick to help you if you seem to be confused or lost.
 It is also comforting to know that there are uniformed police officers almost everywhere.